aws/s2n-tls/tests/sidetrail/DEBUGGING.md

 1. View the failing patch to see what it does.
    It may be useful to apply it to a previous version of the file, so you can see what the patched file looks like.
-   Identify any failing hunks, and figure out why they are failing to apply.
+   Identify any failing chunks, and figure out why they are failing to apply.

 2. In a clean branch of s2n, modify the file in need of patching to have the required changes.
-   Work directly on the file in the s2n src folders - we will revery it back before committing our changes.
+   Work directly on the file in the s2n src folders - we will revert it back before committing our changes.
-   I often find it useful to also (temporarily) modify the `copy_as_needed.sh` file to just copy the file, and not patch it.
+   You may find it useful to also (temporarily) modify the `copy_as_needed.sh` file [(example)](https://github.com/awslabs/s2n/blob/master/tests/sidetrail/working/s2n-cbc/copy_as_needed.sh) to just copy the file, and not patch it.

-3. Iterate on that file until the tests pass.
+3. Iterate on the file in need of patching until the tests pass.

 4. In the `s2n/tests/sidetrail/working/patches` folder, regenerate the patch using `git diff -u <path-to-changed-file> > <patch_filename>.patch`